herutama7782/oms/roadmap.md

 - **[ ] Expanded Hardware Support:**
     - [x] Direct integration with common Bluetooth receipt printers (bypassing RawBT for a more seamless experience where possible).
     - [ ] Support for external USB barcode scanners.
+(Optional di usahakan)
     - **[V] Integration with electronic cash drawers:**
         - [V] Automatically send a pulse to open the cash drawer after a successful receipt print.
 - **[x] Advanced Reporting & Analytics:**